Bhorda/bhorda.github.io/src/content/notes/whats-in-your-rucksack.md

 ---
-title:  "Whats in your rucksack"
+title:  "Whats in your rucksack?"
 description: "Metaphorically speaking..."
 pubDate:   "2025-02-16"
 ---